 In the past, the issuer financed student loans made under the Federal Family Education Loan Program under its student loan program.
 A description of the issuer and the issuer's student loan program is provided in this offering memorandum.
 See "THE ISSUER" in this offering memorandum.
-Certain information relating to the portfolio of student loans that is currently held in the trust estate under the indenture is provided in this offering memorandum.
+Certain information relating to the portfolio of student loans that will be held in the trust estate under the indenture is provided in this offering memorandum.
 See "CHARACTERISTICS OF THE STUDENT LOANS" in this offering memorandum.
 All of the student loans will be pledged to the indenture trustee to secure repayment of the notes issued under the indenture.
-The student loans will be held in the trust estate created under the indenture and accounted for as a part of the student loan account maintained by the indenture trustee.
+The student loans will be held in the trust estate created under the indenture.

-Except for any substitutions or acquisitions of student loans as described under "DESCRIPTION OF THE INDENTURE-Pledge of Certain Rights" and "-Sale of Student Loans Held in the Trust Estate," the only student loans to be pledged to the indenture trustee under the indenture are those currently pledged, and there will be no subsequent acquisitions of or recycling of student loans into the trust estate under the indenture.
+Except for any substitutions or acquisitions of student loans as described under "DESCRIPTION OF THE INDENTURE- Pledge of Certain Rights" and "-Sale of Student Loans Held in the Trust Estate," the only student loans to be pledged to the indenture trustee under the indenture are the student loans that are currently held in the trust estate and the student loans that we intend to acquire with a portion of the proceeds of the Class A notes on the closing date, and there will be no subsequent acquisitions of or recycling of student loans into the trust estate under the indenture.